ScottyLabs/governance/__meta/validators/README.md

 We also include several other checks to ensure integrity:

 - The `github-username` field for contributors must match the filename.
+- The `slug` field for teams must match the filename.
 - Cross-references must be valid (team members must exist as contributors)
 - GitHub users must exist
 - Slack member IDs and channel IDs must be valid